Steven-Machin/discord_chatbot/README.md

 - When an administrator role is configured, users must hold it to use `!ban` and `!unban`.

 ## API Integrations
-- **OpenWeather**: Supply `OPENWEATHER_API_KEY` in `.env`.
+- **OpenWeather**: Supply `OPENWEATHER_KEY` in `.env`.
 The bot requests metric units; feel free to customise the cog for imperial conversions.
 - **CoinGecko**: No API key required.
-The bot caches symbol ? coin ID mappings on first use to keep lookups snappy.
+The bot caches symbol-to-coin ID mappings on first use to keep lookups snappy.

 ## Event Automation
 - New members trigger a welcome embed in the configured channel (or fall back to `#general` / the guild system channel).